-Consultants Avison Young, Allies + Morrison, Hydrock and RPS have been working on producing the masterplan for the area, which is being steered by the East Norwich Partnership (ENP) – a public-private body composed of a number of key stakeholders.
+Consultants Avison Young, Allies and Morrison, Hydrock and RPS have been working on producing the masterplan for the area, which is being steered by the East Norwich Partnership (ENP) – a public-private body composed of a number of key stakeholders.
 The work is being funded from a mixture of Town Deal funding from the government, as well as public and private funding from members of the partnership.

 East Norwich masterplan – the story so far

 The public were invited to two further drop-in events on Friday 15 and Saturday 16 October to review progress on the masterplan and see how previous feedback has been used.
 Download the stage 2 information boards from the October event or click on the pages below.